tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 Now I was ready to write a mock for the new session layer and refactor Terminal7 to use it.
-`vi.mock()` supports local files, sending vitest to look for a the mocksubfolder in the source module directory.
+`vi.mock()` supports local files, sending vitest to look for a the mock subfolder in the source module directory.
 As the module I was mocking was at `src/sshsession.ts` the mock was at `src/__mock__/sshsession.ts`.